-Third, GE1 said the long-term nature of the process is built into Kyoto itself.
-For example, Kyoto states that negotiations for the second commitment period must begin in 2005 and be concluded no later than 2009.
+Third, GE1 said the long-term nature of the process is built into the Kyoto Protocol itself.
+For example, it states that negotiations for the second commitment period must begin in 2005 and be concluded no later than 2009.
 Also, Kyoto's compliance system assumes a second commitment period.